 You are advised that if you have good reason to enter protests against the proposed work it is your privilege to do so.
-It is expected that objectors will review the application and plans thoroughly, visit site of proposed work if necessary, to familiarize themselves with the conditions and cite what law or laws, if any, would in their opinion be violated by the work proposed.
+It is expected that objectors will review the application and plans thoroughly, visit the site of proposed work, if necessary, to familiarize themselves with the conditions and cite what law or laws, if any, would in their opinion be violated by the work proposed.

 If you desire to protest, you must attend the scheduled hearing and give sworn testimony.
-A notice of the time and place of such hearing will be furnished you as soon as possibl le after receipt of your request for hearing.
-If you desire to request a hearing, to receive consider deration, it should be in writing (with your correct mailing address, e-mail address and valid of contact number ) and be received at this office on or before March 2, 2022
+A notice of the time and place of such hearing will be furnished to you as soon as possible after receipt of your request for hearing.
+If you desire to request a hearing, to receive consideration, it should be in writing (with your correct mailing address, e-mail address and valid contact number) and be received by this office on or before June 28, 2023

-Applicant: General Public, State of Rhode Island Effective Date: March ??, 2022
+Applicant: General Public, State of Rhode Island

+Effective Date: April ??, 20222023

-Expiration Date: March??, 2027
+Expiration Date: April ??, 20272028